josuigoa/gesluxe/README.md

 =======
 Basically is a for from https://github.com/fljot/Gestouch

-Gestures:
+Supported gestures:
  * Tap
  * Pan
  * Long press
  * Swipe
+ * Zoom
+ * Rotation
  * Transform
- * Zoom

-Only tested on windows machine (tap, pan, long press, swipe).
-Couldn't test on mobile devices (transform, zoom).
+It may work on every target supported by Luxe.
+Only tested in a windows machine (cpp target) and android (tablet and mobile).